-Hello and welcome to my website!
-My name is Jonathan Lee, and I recently completed my master’s degree in electrical engineering with a graduate certificate in energy analysis, and policy (EAP) at the University of Wisconsin-Madison.
-My research interests focus on system analysis for electric power systems, renewable energy sources, and public policy issues concerning energy technology and innovation.
+In 2011, I completed my master’s degree in electrical engineering with a graduate certificate in energy analysis, and policy (EAP) at the University of Wisconsin-Madison.
+My research interests focus on system analysis for electric power systems, power electronics, power conversion, electric machines, renewable energy sources, and public policy issues concerning energy technology and innovation.

-The website is a compilation of work and accomplishments from my undergraduate and graduate work at the University of Wisconsin Madison an beyond.
+This website is a compilation of work and accomplishments from my undergraduate and graduate work at the University of Wisconsin Madison and beyond.
 During undergrad, I was highly active in the Engineers Without Borders Chapter at UW (EWB-UW), working with the Rwanda project, and traveling to Muramba, Rwanda in July 2007 as student project manager.
 In graduate school, I continued my work with the EWB-UW chapter, being involved with the Bayonnais, Haiti project, traveling to the country in January 2011.
 During this trip in Haiti, we witnessed, first-hand, the physical and social disasters and disruptions created by the 7.0 magnitude earthquake near Haiti’s capitol, Port Au Prince.